Species: Mayr's biological species concept

 groups of actually or potentially interbreeding natural populations, which are reproductively isolated from other such groups.

 It has been argued that this definition is a natural consequence of the effect of sexual reproduction on the dynamics of natural selection.
 Mayr's use of the adjective "potentially" has been a point of debate; some interpretations exclude unusual or artificial matings that occur only in captivity, or that involve animals capable of mating but that do not normally do so in the wild.

+The renewing species concept extends Mayr's biological species definition to also include agamous (asexual) organisms.
+It extends the concept of interbreeding, the "glue" binding separate individuals into a species, to the concept of renewal cohesion, the "glue" that works both for sexual and agamous organisms.
+Renewal cohesion is "the restriction of genetic diversity of a group of related individuals as a result of their recent origin from a common ancestor".
+This limitation on genetic diversity results from the effects of genetic drift explained by coalescent theory, which is sufficient to restrict genetic diversity even in the absence of selection.
+Reproductive isolation as "anti-interbreeding" and a prerequisite for speciation, is extended to renewal isolation, inclusive of both sexual and agamous organisms.
+A renewing species "is the most inclusive group of individuals, which are united by renewal cohesion, i.e. 1) are reproduced in a specific ecological niche and 2) are genetically similar due to recent origin of their genomes (as whole uninterrupted DNA stretches or in parts) from genomes of ancestral individuals. [...]
+Applied to sexuals, the concept of renewal species is reduced to Mayr’s biological concept".Apart from the connection with Mayr's biological species concept, renewing species borrows its mechanism of cohesion from Templeton's "cohesion via genetic drift" (one of cohesion species mechanisms described in).

 The species problem

 It is difficult to define a species in a way that applies to all organisms.
 This debate about species concepts is called the species problem.
 The problem was recognised even in 1859, when Darwin wrote in On the Origin of Species:

 I was much struck how entirely vague and arbitrary is the distinction between species and varieties.